 While it may be tempting to look at trends (and grab a Y2K faux shearling coat), hit the pause button and think about your coat as a valuable investment.
-So find something you will love for the long run and don’t waste money on trends.
-And especially steer clear from the nightmare that is shoddily made Shein coats whose buttonholes aren’t even aligned.
+Find something you will love for the long run and don’t waste money on trends.
+And you can’t go wrong with an ethically made winter coat.

-Here are 16 coats that we’ve highlighted out of our No Kill-approved brands.
 These are classic silhouettes with interesting details and ready to go with any choice of layers underneath.
 All of the coats are made to last.
-It is high quality that doesn’t come at the cost of child labor.
+It is high quality that doesn’t come at the cost of child labor or the earth.

 Eileen Fisher is one of the first certified B Corporations that paved the way for honest, ethical practices in fashion.
 It does more than manufacture clothes responsibly.
 Here, you will find unique designs that have been “pared to its simple, pure essence”, to effortlessly fit in any wardrobe.
 The ultra minimalist designs are crafted with Fisher’s renowned responsible wool, tencell, and recycled fibers.
 Eileen Fisher also has two circular programs called Renew and Waste No More, where post-consumer products can be turned into new items.

 Over the span of a decade Shipla Shah and Karla Gallardo have been living the fewer, better lifestyle: cherishing your carefully curated closet.
 In creating Cuyana the co-founders saw this way of living as the key to their products, such as a wool coat that remains classic, yet versatile throughout the season.
 Using its heritage-led approach the company maintains strong relationships with its suppliers, factories, and mills, to assure sustainable and ethical practices are being used every step of the way.
 Head to their website for its giving back program, and circularity initiatives where pieces can be repaired and revived for an extended life.